j5ik2o/pekko-persistence-dynamodb/README.md

 NOTE: This plugin is derived from [akka/akka-persistence-jdbc](https://github.com/akka/akka-persistence-jdbc), not [akka/akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb).

+## Programming Language Support

+Java 1.8+ or Scala 2.12.x or 2.13.x or 3.x.x

 ## User's Guide

 To use the plugins, please see the [User's Guide](https://pekko-persistence-dynamodb.readthedocs.io/en/latest/getting-started.html)